sal55/langs/MMbinaries/readme.md

 ## M Compiler Backups

-This is intended as a backup for the binary of my Windows M compiler.
+This is intended as a backup for the binary of my Windows M compiler 'MM'.
 Since my language is unique, and compilers for it exist on no one else's machine, losing it would be catastrophic.

 The main binary needed is **mm7.exe**, since all projects are written in M and can be recovered from their source code (a separate backup folder).